qtx-project/indicator-psy-round-level/readme.md

     download
     target="_blank"
     rel="noopener noreferrer">Download the Latest Release</a>

-### 1. Extract the ZIP File

-Once the `indicator.zip` file is downloaded, open it and extract the `PsyRoundLevel` folder.

-### 2. Move the indicator to the Appropriate Folder

-Move the extracted `PsyRoundLevel` folder into your Quantower **indicators directory**.
-This is typically located at `Quantower/Settings/Indicators/..`

-### 3. Restart Quantower

-After moving the indicator, restart Quantower to apply the changes and add the indicator to your chart.

 > [!CAUTION]
 > By using this indicator, you acknowledge and agree that **you do so at your own risk**.